thrackle-io/rules-engine/docs/userGuides/fees/PROTOCOL-FEE-STRUCTURE.md

 Fees are applied to accounts via general tags in the [AppMananger](../../../src/client/application/AppManager.sol).
 Each Fee applied via tags to an account can be additive (increase the fee amount owed) or subtractive (reduce the fee amount owed).

-Protocol supported tokens and AMMs will always assess all fees applicable to the account executing the current function.
+Protocol supported tokens and AMMs will always assess all fees asigned to the account executing the current function.
 If a token and AMM have fees active and an account is tagged with applicable fees or a blank tag is used to assign a default fee, those fees are assessed on token transfers and AMM swaps (additive).
+Token fees are assessed and taken from the token itself, not a collateralized token, when fees are active in the token handler.

 ## Applies To: